 4. Compare Multiple Platforms Before Making a Final Decision

 While Amazon generally dominates the E-Commerce space, other platforms—such as Shopify and Magento—can offer small business owners several unique advantages.
 These platforms are excellent for organizations trying to establish a sense of independence and control while operating in the E-Commerce space.
-Before deciding which platform is right for your business, take some time to compare your available options.
+Before deciding which platform is right for your business, take some time to compare the best e-commerce platforms available.
 Looking at things such as features, the typical user experience, and other essential details will help make it much easier to make your final decision.

 5. Boost Your Store with SEO Marketing